makers-for-life/makair/src/software/firmware/test/README.md

-# How to build and run the test
+# How to build and run the tests

 ## Install Google Test

 1. Install cmake
 2. Get the last version of google test from https://github.com/google/googletest/releases and unzip it
-3. go to the google test folder
+3. Go to the google test folder
-4.
+4. Run:
    ```
    cmake .
    sudo cmake --build . --target install
    ```

-## Build the test
+## Build the tests

-1. create a build folder and navigate to it
+1. Create a build folder and navigate to it
-2. run
+2. Run:
     ```
     cmake PATH/TO/src/software/firmware/test
     cmake --build .